survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 Given you get what you measure, **performance testing** is valuable for performant projects.
 Packages like [k6](https://k6.io/), [Benchmark.js](https://benchmarkjs.com/) and [matcha](https://www.npmjs.com/package/matcha) can be helpful here.
 You can benchmark your implementation against competing libraries or an older version of yours.

 Ideally, you should store the old results somewhere and keep the runtime environment the same across separate runs.
-If the environment varies between runs, benchmarking results aren't comparable.
+If the environment varies between runs, benchmarking results aren’t comparable.
 Assuming you are using a conventional **Continuous Integration** (CI) server without storing the performance data somewhere in between and cannot control the environment, you can run both the older and the current version of the system during the same run to detect performance regressions.

 Performance testing also yields insight into different environments, and you can test against different versions of Node for example.
 The same point is true for other forms of testing.
 If possible, run tests on a CI environment to capture more information.